Electric Water Heater Wiring and Video

 Guide to Wiring an Electric Water Heater

-Electrical Question: How are the wires connected to a water heater?
+Electrical Question: How are the electrical wires connected to a water heater?

 - I’m wiring a electrical hot water tank.